bindopen/BindOpen.Kernel/Readme.md

 ![Github release version](https://img.shields.io/nuget/v/BindOpen.System.Abstractions.svg?style=plastic)

-BindOpen is a framework that allows you to build widely-extended applications.
+BindOpen is a framework that allows to build widely-extended applications.
 It enables you to enhance your .NET projects with custom script functions, connectors, entities, and tasks.

 ## About